danielhfm/genius-listify/README.md

 The part between "playlist/" and "?si=" is your Playlist ID.
 In this case: 37i9dQZF1DXcBWIGoYBM5M

-Add this ID to your userdata.json file.

-Now you can run the script.
-It will create a file called "tracklist.txt" in the same directory as the script.
+After successfully adding the Genius API Token, your Spotify Client ID and Secret and a Playlist ID the script should be working properly.

-You can now copy the contents of this file and paste it into the Genius List Editor.
+You can now copy the contents of this file and paste it into your Genius annotation.

 If you want to use the script again, you should make sure you space out the text in the tracklist.txt file, so new songs will be seperated from the old ones.